drand/drand/README.md

 Thanks to [@Bren2010](https://github.com/Bren2010) and [@grittygrease](https://github.com/grittygrease) for providing the native Golang bn256 implementation and for their help in the design of drand and future ideas.

+Finally, a special note for Bryan Ford from the [DEDIS lab](https://dedis.ch) for letting me work on this project and helping me grow it.

 ## Coverage